Frank Reys: Heritage

 Frank Reys' father was Filipino and his mother Aboriginal, of the Dyirbal people of Northern Queensland.
 However, he was widely reported as Filipino only throughout his career.
 Many believed that it would have hindered his prospects had he discussed his Aboriginal heritage openly in a time of racial discrimination and legislative limitations.
 Frank's daughter Shelley Reys once said: "My father was one of fourteen children.
 It was a different time in those days, a time where Indigenous heritage was not valued as it is today.
-The reconciliation movement was yet to be realised and people were marginalised simply on the basis of race and colour...
+People were marginalised simply on the basis of race and colour.
 Dad was proud of [his parents'] Aboriginal and Filipino heritage.
 Both parents made their mark in shaping who he was, as too his many brothers and sisters."

-Reys' place in history as the first Aboriginal jockey to win the Melbourne Cup has been contested by some, on the basis that he was preceded by John Cutts on Archer in the first Melbourne Cup in 1861, and by Peter St. Albans on Briseis in the Melbourne Cup of 1876.
+Reys' place in history as the first Aboriginal jockey to win the Melbourne Cup has been contested by some, on the basis that he was preceded by John Cutts on Archer in the first Melbourne Cup in 1861, and by Peter St Albans on Briseis in the Melbourne Cup of 1876.
 Neither of these jockeys, however, was Aboriginal, despite the legends that have risen up around them.